v-ko/pamet/README.md

 ---------------------
 - Map-like navigation
 - Changing note size, position and color
+- Multiple note files (called "pages" in the new version)
 - Note file hyperlinking (via "link notes")
 - Real-time detection of file changes (useful if you're using some type of file synchronization)
 - Adding images